-Scotland's David Coulthard MBE is supporting plans to introduce motorsport based reminiscence activites for older people.
+David Coulthard MBE is supporting motorsport based reminiscence activities to help tackle dementia, depression and isolation in older people.

-DC, who is currently competing in the DTM series with Mercedes, was a multiple winner of the British Grand Prix and the highest scoring British F1 driver of all time, became a supporter on hearing of the positive impact the Sporting Memories Network's innovative work is having.
+DC, who is an intergral member of the BBC F1 team, was a multiple winner of the British Grand Prix and the highest scoring British F1 driver of all time, became a supporter on hearing of the positive impact the Sporting Memories Network's innovative work is having.
 You can read David`s memory of his favourite F1 victory on the Replay Motorsport site

 DC dominated Britain's junior Formula Ford categories in 1989 and became the first ever recipient of the McLaren Autosport BRDC Award for young drivers.
 In 1991 he fought a titanic battle with future Formula 1 rival Rubens Barrichello for the British Formula 3 Championship, and won the prestigious Macau F3 Grand Prix.